robotology-playground/torque-control-params-estimation/README.md

 # FrictionJoint
-This simulonk model allows one to identify viscous and coulomb friction of the iCub joints.
+This Simulink model identifies the viscous and coulomb friction of the iCub joints.

 ## Dependencies
 The model depends on *yarp*, *icub-main*, *codyco-superbuild* and *WBI-toolbox*, see the instructions to install them: